Tegatheprogrammer/Chatbot2/README.md

 ## How to Set Up and Run the FAZAR Movie Recognition App
 1. Download the FileS

-Download the movie_recognition_app.zip file.
+-Download the movie_recognition_app.zip file.

-Extract it to a folder on your computer.
+-Extract it to a folder on your computer.

 3. Install Python
-Download and install Python from python.org.
+-Download and install Python from python.org.

-Important: During installation, check "Add Python to PATH" to avoid any issues later.
+-Important: During installation, check "Add Python to PATH" to avoid any issues later.

 4. Open Terminal or Command Prompt

-Mac: Open Terminal.
+-Mac: Open Terminal.

-Windows: Open Command Prompt.
+-Windows: Open Command Prompt.

 5. Navigate to the Extracted Folder

-Run the following command in Terminal or Command Prompt:
+-Run the following command in Terminal or Command Prompt:

-bash
+-bash

-Copy
+-Copy

-Edit
+-Edit

-cd path/to/extracted/folder
+-cd path/to/extracted/folder

-(Replace "path/to/extracted/folder" with the actual path where you extracted the files.)
+-(Replace "path/to/extracted/folder" with the actual path where you extracted the files.)

 5. Install Required Packages

 Run the following command to install the necessary dependencies:

-bash
+-bash

-Copy
+-Copy

-Edit
+-Edit

 pip install -r requirements.txt

 6. Create an Environment File

-In the extracted folder, create a new file named .env.
+-In the extracted folder, create a new file named .env.

-Open the file and add the following lines:
+-Open the file and add the following lines:

-Copy
+-Copy

-Edit
+-Edit

-TMDB_API_KEY=b4f009f633383dd06923ff49450c59b1
+-TMDB_API_KEY=b4f009f633383dd06923ff49450c59b1

-RAPIDAPI_KEY=70555fcaffmsh4d70f98f2a5e381p14dacejsnb9c9a49598f3
+-RAPIDAPI_KEY=70555fcaffmsh4d70f98f2a5e381p14dacejsnb9c9a49598f3

-RAPIDAPI_HOST=search-gpt.p.rapidapi.com
+-RAPIDAPI_HOST=search-gpt.p.rapidapi.com

 8. Start the Server

 Run the following command:

-bash
+-bash
-Copy
+-Copy
-Edit
+-Edit
 python app.py

 8.1.
 Open the App